whatwg/streams/README.md

 var file = makeStreamingReadableFile("/example/path/on/fs.txt");
 ```

 Here we see that the tables are reversed, and the most interesting work is done in the `pull` constructor parameter. `start` simply returns a new promise which is fulfilled if the file handle opens successfully, or is rejected if there is an error doing so.
-Whereas `pull` proxies requests for more data to the underlying file handle, using the `push`, `finish`, and `error` functions to manipulate the stream's internal buffer and state.
+Whereas `pull` proxies requests for more data to the underlying file handle, using the `push`, `close`, and `error` functions to manipulate the stream's internal buffer and state.

 ### Examples: Consuming a Readable Stream